owlcms/owlcms-heroku-prerelease/src/main/filtered/README.md

 To install: click on this button.
 You will be prompted to create a (free) account on the Heroku cloud if you do not have one already.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/${env.REPO_OWNER}/${env.H_REPO_NAME}/tree/${project.version})

+After the initial installation, you can use the [OWLCMS Cloud Updater](https://github.com/owlcms/owlcms4-heroku-updater/) program to update you cloud deployments while keeping your settings.